Our information

 The essential inspiration is to be found in plant and animal forms.

-This alliance is based on a research of advanced use in glassware, furniture, painting, ironwork, sculpture and ceramics, to put beauty in the hands of all and thus bring art into the home.
+This alliance is based on extensive research into use in glassware, furniture, painting, ironwork, sculpture and ceramics, to put beauty in the hands of everyone and thus bring art into homes .

-Art Deco is an art movement that originated in the 1910s and flourished after the First World War before declining from the 1930s.
+Art Deco is an artistic movement born during the 1910s and which came into full bloom after the First World War before declining from the 1930s.

-It is the first architecture-decoration movement of a worldwide nature.
+It is the first architecture-decoration movement of a global nature.

-The Art Deco style takes its name from the International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925.
+The Art Deco style takes its name from the International Exhibition of Modern Decorative and Industrial Arts which was held in Paris in 1925.

-In the heart of Lorraine, Longwy was a major ceramic centre in the 19th and 20th centuries.
+In the heart of Lorraine, Longwy was a major ceramic center in the 19th and 20th centuries.

-Founded in 1798, the Faïencerie initially produced classical pieces such as dinner services.
+Founded in 1798, the Faïencerie initially produced classic pieces such as table services.

-Around 1870, in response to the French craze for cloisonné products from the Far East, the factory applied the principle of cloisonner or cerner for the decorations to earthenware.
+Around 1870, in response to the French craze for cloisonné products from the Far East, the factory applied the principle of partitioning or circling for decorations to earthenware.

-The fame of the Faïencerie has attracted the greatest artists in love with the material and the technique create forms and decorations... until today!
+The notoriety of Earthenware has attracted the greatest artists who love the material and the technique, create shapes and decorations... to this day!

 Our next events

-We participate in many trade fairs throughout France and the Benelux!
+We participate in numerous trade fairs throughout France and the Benelux!

 03 83 30 37 65